-City, Empire, and Church in Antiquity explores the intersection of religion, political organization, cultural expression, and human community through a historical investigation of the ancient Greek city-state (the polis), the Roman Empire, and the ancient Christian church.
+City, Empire, and Church explores the intersection of religion, political organization, cultural expression, and human community through a historical investigation of the ancient Greek city-state (the polis), the Roman Empire and early Christianity, and medieval society.
 We begin with the culture, politics, and history of the Greek polis.
-From there, we move to the culture, politics, and history of the Roman Empire while attending to how Rome appropriated the ideas of the Greeks.
-The course concludes with the ancient Christian church and the Christian Roman empire of late antiquity.
-Our focus will be on the ways early Christians engaged and appropriated Greco-Roman culture even as they developed their own religious, communal, and political identity both before the emperor Constantine legalized Christianity and after.
+From there, we move to the culture, politics, and history of the Roman Empire, attending to how Rome appropriated the ideas of the Greeks and the development of Christianity as a deviant religious subculture within the empire.
+The course concludes with the medieval society: a world of developing cities, political empires, and the Christian church.